Graduate Program

 What programs are available?

-• Our department offers three different graduate programs: a Residential Master of Science (M.S.), an Online Master of Science (M.S.), and a Doctor of Philosophy (Ph.D.).
+- Our department offers three different graduate programs: a Residential Master of Science (M.S.), an Online Master of Science (M.S.), and a Doctor of Philosophy (Ph.D.).

-What are your areas of specialty?
+What are your on-campus areas of specialty?

-• Pharmaceutical Outcomes and Policy focuses on three specialties: Pharmacoepidemiology and Safety Sciences, Pharmacoeconomics and Outcomes Research and Pharmaceutical Health Services Research
+- Pharmaceutical Outcomes and Policy focuses on three specialties: Pharmacoepidemiology and Safety Sciences, Pharmacoeconomics and Outcomes Research and Pharmaceutical Health Services Research

 What research programs are you working on now?